Born and raised in Akron, Ohio, Dusty cut his teeth to the sounds of

 featuring Ricky Gervais, Greg Kinnear and Tea Leoni.

-In 2009, he began work on his fourth effort with some of his favorite
+In 2009, he began work on his fourth album with some of his favorite

 NYC musicians -- Erik Deutsch on keyboards, David Waters on slide,